NetSPI/PowerHunt/README.md

 Primary Todo
 --
+* Analysis: Verify all results.
-* Finish count analysis for all data sources
+* Analysis: Add counts for all data sources
-* Add single target
-* Add group of targets
 * Finalize credentials passthrough to ldap and remoting sessions
-* update baked in help
+* Help: update baked in help and add to mainscreen
 * make formal ps module
-* show help text here
-* add log file
-* Create an HTML summary report (summary for disco, collection, analysis; main page for each with dig in html files)
+* Report: Create an HTML summary report (summary for disco, collection, analysis; main page for each with dig in html files)
-* copy text from github loads fine, but when unzipped and run it breaks... why!?!
-Character encoding?
+* copy text from github loads fine, but when unzipped and run it breaks...Character encoding?